itsbton/Liferay-SchoolDirectory/README.md

 | ...      | ...     | ...     | ...     | ...        | ...        | ...         | ..           | ...          | ...          | ...  | ...   | ...     | ...           | ...   | ...   | ...             | ...     | ...           |
 | record-n | ...     | ...     | ...     | ...        |            | ...         | ...          | ...          | ...          | ...  | ...   | ...     | ...           | ...   | ..    | ...             | ...     | ...           |

+> Once the CSVs are uploaded.
+You should be able to do any CRUD operations on each table.
+You can create a new record by clicking the "Add New ***" button at the top of each dashboard.
+Or you can see additional information, delete, or update by clicking the Edit button.

 # Who are the primary contacts?
 > Developer: Brenton Sablan